lee-yunseok/jekyll-personal-website/README.md

 ---
 ```

-4. If you want to use Liquid, Enter only front matter in your page file, then create a file with the contents in `_includes`, and add `include_html: YOUR_LIQUID_FILE` to front matter in the page file.
+4. If you want to use Liquid, enter only front matter in your page file, then create a file with the contents in `_includes`, and add `include_html: YOUR_LIQUID_FILE` to front matter in the page file.

 ## Adding category page